 Step 4: Automate your Finances

 After prioritizing long and short-term goals, you can begin to allocate cash flow towards them.
-The key is to automate as much as possible and removing the “work” involved with having to move funds around.
+The key is to automate as much as possible and remove the “work” involved with having to move funds around.
 Your student loan payments should allow you to transfer funds automatically, as well as your 401(k).
 Use the same process for paying off your credit card every month, car payments, transferring cash to an account designated for a home purchase, or preparing for honeymoon costs.
 The process of automating holds true to funding your goals.
 Even though we’re the ultimate accountability partners to our clients, we implement much of the same automation processes.

 Step 5: Monitor and make Adjustments when Necessary